Origin of the Coulomb Pseudopotential

 \textit{Results}.\textemdash In Fig.~\ref{fig:main} we show the breakdown of the coupling constant into $U$ and $f_{\rm FL}$ and the resulting values of $T_c$ for three different choices of $\Gamma$.
-We first consider the case when the Coulomb repulsion is omitted and $\Gamma $ is based on the electon-phonon interaction with $a = 0.8$ and $\omega_{\rm ph} = 0.01E_F$ in (\ref{eq:elph}).
+We first consider the case when the Coulomb repulsion is omitted and $\Gamma $ is based on the electron-phonon interaction with $a = 0.8$ and $\omega_{\rm ph} = 0.01E_F$ in (\ref{eq:elph}).
 According to Migdal's theorem \cite{migdalINTERACTIONELECTRONSLATTICE}, the phonon-mediated vertex correction is proportional to $a\omega_{\rm ph}/E_F$ and can be safely neglected.
 This calculation serves as a ``baseline" for examining effects induced by the Coulomb repulsion.
-For $\Gamma=\Gamma_{\rm ph} +\Gamma_{\rm RPA} $, the psuedopotential $U$ is first reduced to a minimum value at $r_s\approx0.75$ but then starts to increase and eventually surpasses the electron-phonon interaction value at $r_s \approx 2$ (cf. Ref.~\cite{rietschelRoleElectronCoulomb1983}).
+For $\Gamma=\Gamma_{\rm ph} +\Gamma_{\rm RPA} $, the pseudopotential $U$ is first reduced to a minimum value at $r_s\approx0.75$ but then starts to increase and eventually surpasses the electron-phonon interaction value at $r_s \approx 2$ (cf. Ref.~\cite{rietschelRoleElectronCoulomb1983}).
 However, the Fermi liquid factor $f_{\rm FL}$ is getting progressively smaller with increasing $r_s$.
-The net effect on the critical temperature is also non-monotonic, but $T_c(r_s)$ behavior is not as dramatic because increases in $U$ at $r_s >1 $ are partially compensated by the suppression of $f_{\rm FL}$.
+The net effect on the critical temperature is also non-monotonic, but the behavior of $T_c(r_s)$ is not as dramatic because the increase in $U$ at $r_s >1 $ is partially compensated by the suppression of $f_{\rm FL}$.

 When vertex corrections are accounted for Coulomb interaction and $\Gamma=\Gamma_{\rm ph} +\Gamma_{\rm KO}$, the Fermi liquid factor $f_{\rm FL}$ remains essentially the same for all values of $r_s$.
 However, changes in $U$ are relatively small (less than 20\%) only for $r_s < 1$.
-The most significant difference is the shift of the point of the onset of the Coulomb enhancement of $U$: from $r_s \approx 2$ to $r_s \approx 3$.
+The most significant difference is the shift in the point of onset of the Coulomb enhancement of $U$: from $r_s \approx 2$ to $r_s \approx 3$.
 This result underlines the importance of approximation-free high-order diagrammatic calculations.
 Nevertheless, the non-monotonic behavior of $T_c$ and $U$ is a robust effect based on the dynamic screening mechanism that tends to make effective Coulomb interactions attractive at large $r_s$.
-It is completely overlooked in the MA treatment.
-If we take our value of $T_c$ at $r_s=2$ and try to reproduce it with the help of McMillan's formula, the phenomenological parameter $\mu^*$ ends up to be close to $0.08$.
+It is completely overlooked in the Coulomb pseudopotential treatment.
+If we take our value of $T_c$ at $r_s=2$ and try to reproduce it with the help of McMillan's formula, the phenomenological parameter $\mu^*$ ends up to being close to $0.08$.